manthanparab07/Practicals/DBMS Concepts.md

 - The complete view of the database.
 This level describes what data is stored in the database and the relationships among the data.

 - This level contains the logical structure of the entire database as  seen by the DBA.
-It is a complete view of the data.

 - The conceptual level represents: